vanshtomer2005/apnacolllege-demoo/README.md

 # apnacolllege-demoo
 this is the reporatery <br>
-my name is vansh tomer and i am the student in the IT sctor
+my name is vansh tomer and i am the student in the IT sector